“Good Luck!” in Irish

 How to say "Good Luck!" in Irish

 When wishing someone good luck or best of luck in Irish, we say “Go n-éirí leat”.
-In this phrase, “go n-éirí” has the meaning of “will succeed” and “leat” in this instance represents the person to whom you are wishing success.
-So, “go n-éirí leat” translates to “may you succeed” and in this context means “best of luck to you”.
+In this phrase, “Go n-éirí” has the meaning of “will succeed” and “leat” in this instance represents the person to whom you are wishing success.
+So, “Go n-éirí leat” translates to “May you succeed” and in this context means “Best of luck to you”.

 If you wanted to wish good luck to a group fo people, you’d simply change the phrase to “Go n-éirí libh”, meaning “may you (all) succeed”.
 Another way of saying this is the phrase “Ádh mór ort/oraibh”.